-Client accounts implemented through TPAMs will be billed in accordance with the separate agreement(s) with the respective parties.
-These parties will typically add IAIM's investment advisory fee and deduct the overall fee from the Client's accounts.
+Client accounts implemented through TPAMs will be billed in accordance with the separate agreement(s) with the TPAM(s).
+The TPAM(s) will typically add IAIM's investment advisory fee and deduct the overall fee from the Client's accounts.